Reducing Delays in Neurosurgery:

 Understanding Workfloor Challenges

-This high volume of surgeons performing a wide range of complex procedures creates a fast-paced environment with frequent opportunities for delay.
-Each case demands precise, surgeon-specific preparation.
-Teams must coordinate a large array of instruments, devices, and setups—often involving intraoperative navigation and radiological support.
+This high volume of surgeons performing a wide range of complex procedures creates a fast-paced environment with many potential points of delay.
+Each case requires precise, surgeon-specific preparation, and teams must coordinate a large array of instruments, devices, and setups, often including intraoperative navigation and radiological support.

-With varying experience levels across staff, quick access to accurate, usable information is essential for maintaining high-quality care.
+With varying levels of experience across staff, quick access to accurate, point-of-care information is essential for maintaining operational efficiency and ensuring standardization across surgeons and teams.
 For new or temporary staff in particular, being able to quickly locate critical details helps them integrate into the team and adapt to surgeon-specific workflows.

-From a management standpoint, reducing surgical delays had long been a strategic priority.
-Initiatives such as the "golden patient" approach and efforts to reduce cancellations and bed blocking had already laid strong foundations.
-Still, the ongoing challenge of balancing operational efficiency with uninterrupted, high-quality care led leadership to look more closely at daily workflows—recognizing the surgical team as a central driver of sustainable improvement.
+From a management standpoint, reducing delays had long been a strategic priority.
+Initiatives such as the “golden patient” approach had already laid strong foundations.
+Yet the ongoing challenge of balancing operational continuity with high-quality care led leadership to look more closely at how to support day-to-day workflows—recognizing the neurosurgical team itself as a core driver of sustainable improvement.

 Figure 1: Categories of Neurosurgical Case Delays (Jan–Dec 2024)